X-CASH-official/.github/CONTRIBUTING.md

 ## Commit Styleguide

+### Signing Commits *(optional)*

+> This is not mandatory but highly recommended for every project you are working on.

+Please sign your commits when you are pushing new changes to your branch.
+You can follow a tutorial [**here**](https://help.github.com/en/github/authenticating-to-github/signing-commits)

+When you sign your Git commit, you can prove that the code you submitted came from you and wasn't altered while you were transferring it.
+You also can prove that you submitted the code and not someone else.

+### Writing Comprehensive Commits

-> These guidelines are based from the Angular Convention [commit guideline](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)
+> These guidelines are based on the Angular Convention [commit guideline](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)

 Please use the following guidelines to format all your commit.
 This helps the maintaners quickly gathering what the commit relates, and bring some readibility to the overall project: